 Monks, even if bandits were to carve you up savagely, limb by limb, with a two-handled saw, he among you who let his heart get angered even at that would not be doing my bidding.
 Even then you should train yourselves: 'Our minds will be unaffected and we will say no evil words.' — Kakacupama Sutta

-In this new online course with Buddhist Peace Fellowship, you’ll have a chance to grapple alongside others with these questions and more:
+In BPF’s most popular online course, you’ll have a chance to grapple alongside others with these questions and more:

 Benefits For Your Practice and Activism